varshit007/RateMyCourse/README.md

 A full stack web application for posting ratings/reviews for courses and professors at UIUC.

 ## Technologies Used:
-- MySQL Server hosted on Google Cloud Platform for the database
+- MySQL Server hosted on Google Cloud Platform for the database.
-- React for the front-end
+- React for the front-end.
 - Express / Node for connecting to MySQL
 - Deployed via Google App Engine